cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 ```

 {% hint style="info" %}
-Next and Previous Status List Entries will appear in the resource Metadata when a new Status List Entry is made with the same `resourceName` and `resourceType`
+Next and Previous Status Lists will appear in the resource Metadata when a new Status List  is made with the same `resourceName` and `resourceType`
 {% endhint %}

-### cheqd Status List Entry Response format
+### cheqd Status List  Response format

-Using the cheqd [Status List Entry Request format](revocation-registry-entries.md#cheqd-status-list-entry-request-format) and [associated resource metadata](revocation-registry-entries.md#cheqd-resource-metadata), the ledger has enough information to compile the following data structure as a response format.
+Using the cheqd [Status List  Request format](revocation-status-list.md#cheqd-status-list-request-format) and [associated resource metadata](revocation-status-list.md#cheqd-resource-metadata), the ledger has enough information to compile the following data structure as a response format.

 This can either be compiled by the relevant SDK handling cheqd AnonCreds, or it can be assembled by the cheqd DID resolver.